How Seniors Can Take Precautions During Hot Days

 When the temperature rises to dangerous highs, wear lighter-colored clothing.
 Avoid dark clothes that are too tight.
 Wearing a hat is another way to find relief from the heat of the sun.
 Smart clothing choices are a must when it comes to the extreme heat of New York Summers.

 During the Day – Stay Indoors

 Try to run errands in the morning.
 It is suggested to be outdoors in the morning before 10 am or in the evening after 6 pm.
 This is when the temperature tends to be cooler.

 Staying in cooler environments during the day is recommended to avoid heat exhaustion or stroke.

 Our body’s ability to keep itself cool by sweating becomes impaired when the humidity is increased.
 The heat index measures the humidity and temperature to estimate how the weather really feels.
 You can find the heat index on all popular weather websites.
 The local news also announces the heat index during weather reports.

 Find Air-Conditioned Environments

 During extreme heat, Seniors whose homes are not air-conditioned should find air-conditioned places to spend time.
-A museum, library or movie are all popular options.
-If finding a place with air-conditioning proves to be difficult it is suggested that seniors take a cool bath or shower.
+A museum, library, or movie are all popular options.
+If finding a place with air-conditioning proves to be difficult, seniors should take a cool bath or shower.